niemandkun/flying-balloon-ar-app/README.md

 ### Requirements

-Your Android device must be supported by ARCore.
+To run this app your Android device must be compatible with ARCore.
 List of devices supported by ARCore may be found here: https://developers.google.com/ar/devices